 In the cross sectional sub-study we will report the extent of agreement between molecular techniques and culture for the presence of key organisms.
-In addition, the appropriateness of empirical antibiotic therapy will be judged against both swab and curettage findings by a 'virtual clinic' study, comprising a central panel of clinicians from study sites, both medical and non-medical prescribers, blind to source of sample (curettage or swab).
-Samples will be unpaired and presented in a randomised order for judging purposes to eliminate bias.
-Panel members will be asked to determine if no change to therapy is required, possible change of therapy following review of participant, or a definite change of therapy required.
+In addition, the utility of rapid molecular microbiology in antibiotic prescribing decisions will be explored by a 'virtual clinic' sub-study.
+This will comprise of a panel of clinicians from study sites, both medical and non-medical prescribers.
+Panel members will be presented with unpaired culture and molecular microbiology reports and will be asked based on the report; to review the 'coverage' of the prescribed antibiotic/s against the stated organisms and to report if they would continue, amend or stop antimicrobial therapy.